vitest-dev/vitest/docs/api/index.md

 - **Type:** `(condition: any) => void`

-  In some cases you might run suites multiple times with different environments, and some of the suites might be environment-specific.
+  In some cases, you might run suites multiple times with different environments, and some of the suites might be environment-specific.
 Instead of wrapping the suite with `if`, you can use `describe.skipIf` to skip the suite whenever the condition is truthy.

   ```ts
   import { assert, test } from 'vitest'